Northumberland Line

-The Northumberland Line is a planned railway project aimed at reintroducing passenger rail services to freight-only lines in South East Northumberland, North East England.
-Under the scheme, a new passenger service would link some of Northumberland's major population centres in Ashington and Blyth to the nearby city of Newcastle upon Tyne.
-Construction of new stations and works to upgrade the existing rail infrastructure to bring it up to passenger-carrying standards is reported as having begun by late August 2022, ahead of the anticipated launch of the new passenger service in December 2023.
+The Northumberland Line is a railway route in North East England; it has reintroduced passenger services to lines in south-east Northumberland that had been freight-only for many years.
+Under the scheme, a new passenger service links some of Northumberland's major population centres in Ashington, Bedlington and Blyth to the nearby city of Newcastle upon Tyne.

+Construction of new stations and works to upgrade the existing rail infrastructure to bring it up to passenger-carrying standards was reported as having begun by late August 2022.
+The first anticipated launch date of the new passenger service was December 2023.
+However, this was pushed back, first to the summer of 2024 and then to December.
+Passenger services started operation on 15 December 2024 between Ashington and Newcastle, after numerous delays, with the opening of the first two new stations, followed by the opening of Newsham the following March.
+The rest of the stations will all be open by early 2026.

-The new passenger service will run on lines which formerly constituted part of the Blyth and Tyne Railway system, a once-extensive railway network that historically covered much of South East Northumberland.
+The new passenger service runs on lines which formerly constituted part of the Blyth and Tyne Railway system, a once-extensive railway network that historically covered much of south-east Northumberland.
 Most of the lines being utilised as part of this project have been without passenger services since 1964, when they were withdrawn as part of the Beeching cuts.